Senior 19 min · March 05, 2026

 Common Mistakes That Break Binary Search (And Exactly How to Fix Them)

 Binary search looks simple, but it has a handful of classic traps that catch even experienced developers.
-The most infamous is the integer overflow bug — it lived undetected in Java's standard library for nearly a decade before being reported.
+The most infamous is the integer overflow bug — it lived undetected in Java's standard library for nearly a decade before being reported by Joshua Bloch in 2006.
 Understanding these mistakes doesn't just help you avoid bugs; it shows interviewers you think carefully about edge cases.

 The second most common mistake is applying binary search to unsorted data.
 The algorithm will run without throwing any errors — it will just silently return the wrong answer.
 There's no warning, no exception.
-This is the sneakiest kind of bug.
+This is the sneakiest kind of bug because your tests on small sorted datasets pass, and the failure only manifests in production when unsorted data slips through.

 Let's look at each of these concretely in code so you can recognize them on sight.